 Your data is the lifeblood of your organization, so you need to protect it.
-Computer hardware can fail or be compromised by malicious attacks, natural disaster, or human error, and when it does, you need a comprehensive: Backup and Disaster Recovery – plan, in place to secure your data and recover it quickly should the worst happen.
+Computer hardware can fail or be compromised by malicious attacks, natural disasters, or human error, and when it does, you need a comprehensive: Backup and Disaster Recovery – plan, in place to secure your data and recover it quickly should the worst happen.

 With vast numbers of employees working from home because of the Coronavirus pandemic, securing the remote workforce becomes even more pressing.
 Your fallback should disaster strike?
 Robust backup and disaster recovery procedures.
 Alarmingly, the vast majority of data breaches are not the fault of cloud providers but the result of human error.
 As Verizon’s Data Breach Analysis Report 2020 reveals, errors caused by sending data to the wrong recipient and misconfiguration of cloud databases or file storages are top threats.
 Misconfiguration errors are up by more than 20 percent since 2018.
 In this blog we detail:

 - The Business Continuity and Disaster Recovery Plan (BC/DR)